 Following on from this, everyone has the right to the necessities of life such as food, water, shelter and some source of energy, and to the possibility to develop their capacity to contribute to human well-being and social advancement.
 These should not be conditioned by any artificial limitation such as nationality, ethnicity, religion or place of birth.

 As the now-dominant species in our biosphere, we have the responsibility for the care and management of the natural world upon which we ultimately depend for our survival.
 This requires learning to live within planetary boundaries, moderating our material civilization, restoring past damage, and enhancing the regenerative capacities of nature that ultimately provide all the resources necessary for life and civilisation.
 This is what is meant by sustainability and is defined in the Sustainable Development Goals.

 The human species is distinguished by its intellectual capacity for science, art, culture and spirituality, the intangible dimensions of life and civilisation beyond our material existence.
 This dimension values science that reveals the realities of our physical world, together with respect for truth as the foundation for trust and trustworthiness to build social cohesion.
 Human civilisation emerges through cooperation and reciprocity, building institutions that allow ever-higher scales of organization in space and time, perpetuating an ever-advancing society.
-Enriching, preserving and transmitting this heritage of learning and knowledge must be another central process as we imagine our way forward.
+Enriching, preserving and transmitting this heritage of learning and knowledge from generation to generation through education must be another central process as we imagine our way forward.

 New Forms of Capital and Relevant Currencies